heavyimage/resume.heavyimage.com/markdown/resume.md

 -----------------------

 2020
-:	**Penetration Testing** Robot Talk (New York)
+:	**Application Vulnerability Testing** Robot Talk (New York)

-Helped Robot talk penetration test a multi-platform Electron application for one of their clients using proxies and fuzzers.
+Lead local application tests for a multi-platform Electron / Go based application.
+Used discreet proxy and fuzzing tools to inspect traffic and API endpoints.
+Compiled vulnerability report as part of overall client security remediation audit.

 2019-present
 :	**Pipeline Consultant**, (Global)